 How is software regulated in the EU MDR?

 Software is classified as an active medical device.
 The MDR now regulates and classifies it, introducing new procedures and requirements that are specific to software.
 In the MDD, software was in class I, chapter 2 in the MDR has changed it and extended the definition of an active medical device.
 This makes the whole classification process more of a burden to the manufactures.
 The software can be a standalone medical device or a part of a system.
 For class II, it is usually used for measuring, therapeutics or diagnostics.

 EU MDR Chapter II – complementing rules

-The same rule applies for devices that can be used for managing and monitoring any therapeutic activities or are directly involved in influencing any devices that can influence the former.
-Then these devices can also be classified in the class IIb.
+The same rule applies to devices that can be used for managing and monitoring any therapeutic activities or are directly involved in influencing any devices that can influence the former.
+Then these devices can also be classified in class IIb.

 Rule 10 applies to any active medical device – including software – that can be used for monitoring and diagnostics, automatically land in class IIa.
 However, if they are used for providing energy that will then be consumed by the human body or for luminating a patient’s body in the visible spectrum, then they fall under class I.

 There are certain exceptions to this rule.
 If medical devices are used for in-vitro imaging the placement of radiopharmaceutical devices or if they are aimed at diagnosing and monitoring essential physiological processes – excluding monitoring devices where there’s a high risk for a patient – in this case, these devices always fall under the class IIb.